-Specialties of Dr. Christine Lau
+Specialties of Dr. Christine L. Lau

-- Lung cancer
+- Pleural and lung cancer

 - Thoracic surgery

-Dr. Christine Lau’s Experience and Education
+Dr. Christine L. Lau’s Experience and Medical Education

 - Washington University School of Medicine (Fellowship)

-Awards and Other Recognitions
+Awards and Certifications

 - Dr. Mohan Suntha, president of the University of Maryland Medical Center: “Dr. Lau brings a stellar record of clinical and research accomplishments to our already outstanding department of surgery.
 Her demonstrated commitment to excellence in patient care, as well as to driving innovation and discovery, bode well for the future of the department.”